5 Of The Best Folding Saws for Your Money

 When it comes to the top performers, the Bahco Laplander is always mentioned.

 There is a good reason for this.
 It is designed to serve almost any function you could think of.
-Unlike other “general purpose” saws, the Laplander actually is up to the tasks.
+Unlike other “general purpose” saws, the Laplander is up to the tasks.

 The Laplander’s main features are XT toothing that will cut on the push and pull.
 This makes it great for beginners who might mistakenly apply pressure on the push.